datahub-project/datahub/docs/developers.md

 ### Getting `cannot find symbol` error for `javax.annotation.Generated`

-Similar to the previous issue.
-Please use Java 1.8 to build the project.
+Similar to the previous issue, please use Java 1.8 to build the project.
+You can install multiple version of Java on a single machine and switch between them using the `JAVA_HOME` environment variable.
+See [this document](https://docs.oracle.com/cd/E21454_01/html/821-2531/inst_jdk_javahome_t.html) for more details.

 ### `:metadata-models:generateDataTemplate` task fails with `java.nio.file.InvalidPathException: Illegal char <:> at index XX` error